TeamHypersomnia/rectpack2D/README.md

 		- If the packing was successful on the given bin size, decrease the size and try to pack again.
 		- If the packing has failed on the given bin size - because some rectangles could not be further inserted - increase the size and try to pack again.
 	- The search is aborted if we've successfully inserted into a bin and the dimensions of the next candidate would differ from the previous by less than ``discard_step``.
-		- This variable exists so that we may easily trade accuracy for a speedup. ``discard_step = 1`` yields the highest accuracy.
+		- This variable exists so that we may easily trade accuracy for a speedup. ``discard_step = 1`` yields the highest accuracy. ``discard_step = 128`` will yield worse packings, but will be a lot faster, etc.
 	- The search is performed first by decreasing the bin size by both width and height, keeping it in square shape.
 		- Then we do the same, but only decreasing width.
 		- Then we do the same, but only decreasing height.